sheridar/find-pauses/README.md

 ## Getting started

 1. Create a new repository using this template
-2. Clone to bodhi and navigate to the project directory
+2. Clone and navigate to the project directory
-3. Specify sample names and directory paths using the SAMPLE.yaml config file
+3. Specify sample names, groups, and directory paths using the SAMPLES.yaml config file
-4. Specify sample groups and colors for plotting using the PLOTS.yaml config file
-5. Run the pipeline by submitting the run.sh script through bsub
+5. Run the pipeline by submitting the run.sh script
 6. Check the subsampling test results by running `cat results/stats/*_test.tsv`.
    This double checks that the per-gene subsampling was performed correctly, each file should be marked with 'PASS'

 <br>